HugoG16/automatic-spectral-acquisition/README.md

 ```
 spectral single <wavelength> [options]
 ```
-to perform continuous measurements that are printed on the screen.
+To perform continuous measurements that are printed on the screen.

 `[options]` can contain:
 - `-d <delay>` changes the delay (in seconds) between measurements.